abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Printout option:
 <pre>- Size								-s
+- Last modification, change/creation, and access date time				-m, -c, -a
-- Last modification time					-t
+- Last modification, change/creation, and access hour time					-mh, -ch, -ah
-- Information on file found (whether 64/32 bit binary etc)	-in
+- Information on the file found (whether 64/32 bit binary etc)	-i
 - Dependencies of file found in one level depth			-de</pre>

 One of the most useful feature of this tool are its recognized standard format of both input and output which could be used/piped as input of another utility, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths